-Daisey O’Donnell Sizzles By The Pool While Rocking A Two-Toned Bikini
+Daisey O'Donnell Sizzles By The Pool While Rocking A Two-Toned Bikini

-Daisey O’Donnell wowed her fans on Tuesday, January 5, with a sexy new Instagram update.
-While posing poolside, the famous English influencer rocked a skimpy two-toned bikini that showcased her enviable body.
+Daisey O'Donnell wowed her fans on Tuesday, January 5, with a sexy new Instagram update.
+While posing poolside, the famous English influencer rocked a skimpy two-toned bikini which showcased her enviable body.

 In the new post, Daisey was seen lounging on the pool deck while clad in her brightly colored swimwear.
 According to the geotag, the snapshot was taken in Dubai.
-Avid followers of the model know that she adores the city and has been spending a lot of time there with her sister, Ellie.
+Avid followers of the model know that she adores the city and has been spending a lot of time there along with her sister, Ellie.

-The pool, palm trees, and a handful of people were seen in the background.
-Several buildings were also evident in the shot.

-For the pic, Daisey sported a tiny bikini top.
-The purple triangle-style cups barely contained her chest, and the plunging neckline displayed an ample amount of her décolletage.
-Thin straps clung to her neck for support, pushing her breasts inward.
-The skimpy garment revealed a generous amount of skin, including the smallest hint of underboob.
+For the pic, Daisey sported a tiny bikini top with purple triangle cups.
+The plunging neckline displayed an ample amount of cleavage.
+Thin straps provided support, while the skimpy garment revealed a generous amount of skin, including the smallest hint of underboob.

-She wore a matching bottom that featured high leg cuts, and it helped accentuate her slender hips.
-Notably, one side of the thong was white, and the other side was purple.
-The bathing suit sat low on her hips, far beneath her belly button.
-Viewers also couldn’t help but notice her flat stomach and abs, expressing their thoughts in the comments.
+She wore a matching bottom with high leg cuts which helped accentuate her curvy hips.
+One side of the piece was white, and the other side was purple.
+The bathing suit sat low in the front, far beneath her navel.
+Viewers also couldn't help but notice her flat stomach and abs, expressing their thoughts in the comments section.

 The bombshell sported several accessories, including a pair of stud earrings, a necklace with a cross pendant, a watch, a bracelet, and several rings.

-She wore her long, highlighted hair down and slicked back with the strands falling on her back.
-Her locks were wet from swimming.
+She wore her long, highlighted hair down and slicked back with the strands falling over her back.
+Her locks appeared to be wet from swimming.

 Daisey shared that her bikini was from Fashion Nova, tagging the brand in the caption of the post.
 She also revealed what she thought of the set.

 Several internet personalities and plenty of her avid admirers wrote gushing messages in the comments section.
-Countless fans raved about her fantastic physique, while some followers went crazy over her beauty.
+Countless fans raved over her fantastic physique, while other followers complimented her beauty.
 As of this writing, the picture has gained more than 27,100 likes and upward of 230 comments.

 "Girl, you are making me depressed.
 You are so beautiful!
 That body is goals," wrote a fan.